artemyk/dynpy/docs/tutorial.rst

 Introduction
 ------------

 dynpy is a package for defining and running dynamical systems in Python.
 The goal is to support a wide-variety of dynamical systems, both continuous and discrete time as well as continuous and discrete state, with easy extensibility and a clean programming interface.

 dynpy is organized into a hierarchy of classes, with each class representing a different kind of dynamical system.
 The base classes are defined in :doc:`dynpy.dynsys`.
 Some sample systems used in this tutorial are defined in :doc:`dynpy.sample_nets`.

 Random walkers
 --------------

-:doc:`dynpy.graphdynamics` provides tools to study dynamics on graphs.
-Here is a simple example of how to initialize and plot several steps of a random walker on Zachary's karate club network:
+:doc`dynpy.graphdynamics` provides tools to study dynamics on graphs.
+Here is a :simple example of how to initialize and plot several steps of a random walker :on Zachary's karate club network

 .. plot::
     :include-source: